georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 The nature of your variables is the first thing to consider when selecting a statistical test.
 In most situations, there are two broad categories of variable type (*categorical* and *numeric*), with sub-categories:

 Variable type:
- * **Categorical** variables are those with discrete or qualitative.
+ * **<u>Categorical</u>** variables are those that take on discrete or qualitative values.
 They are divided into three types:
-    + *Nominal* variables have two or more categories, but no intrinsic order.
+    + **Nominal** variables have two or more categories, but no intrinsic order.
 For example, flower color ("red", "green", "blue") or state of residence ("Washington", "Arizona", "Maine") are considered nominal variables.
-    + *Dichotomous* variables are a subcategory of nominal variables with exactly two categories.
+    + **Dichotomous** variables are a subcategory of nominal variables with exactly two categories.
 For most studies, biological sex or gender ("female" or "male") is considered dichotomous, as are questions with binary answers, e.g. "do you own a smart phone?" ("Yes" or "No"), censoring variables (0 = not censored, 1 = censored), or variables about current status ("Alive" or "Dead").
-    + *Ordinal* are similar to nominal, except with a clear order to the values (e.g. inflammation may be characterized as "none", "low", "moderate", or "high").
+    + **Ordinal** are similar to nominal, except with a clear order to the values (e.g. inflammation may be characterized as "none", "low", "moderate", or "high").
+Numeric variables are converted to ordinal values in certain circumstances using a threshold value (e.g. height observations can be converted to "tall" and "short" by taking values above or below a specified threshold value).

+&nbsp;

-* **Numeric** variables are quantifiable and meaningfully representable by numbers.
+* **<u>Numeric</u>** variables are quantifiable and meaningfully representable by numbers.
 To be considered "numerical", the relative value must be numerically meaningful.
 Note that categories can be coded as numbers (see the censoring example under dichotomous variables above), but are not considered "numerical" because the relative value is not meaningful.
-    + *Discrete* variables denote quantities that are represented by whole numbers or counts.
-The number of items purchased at a store or the number of children in a family (i.e. "1" and "5" are meaningful, but "2.3"" is not) are discrete variables.
+    + **Discrete** variables denote quantities that are represented by whole numbers or counts.
+The number of items purchased at a store or the number of children in a family (i.e. "1" and "5" are meaningful, but "2.3" is not) are discrete variables.
-    + *Continuous* variables are quantities that can be represented on a continuous number line and are not limited to discrete values.
+    + **Continuous** variables are quantities that can be represented on a continuous number line and are not limited to discrete values.
 These can be further subdivided based on what type of comparison between two values is meaningful.
-    + *Interval* variables have a consistent distance between numbered values.
+    + **Interval** variables have a consistent distance between numbered values.
 For example, the difference between 40 and 50 degrees Fahrenheit is the same as the difference between 90 and 100 degrees Fahrenheit.
-    + *Ratio* variables have the same properties as interval variables, except that the point 0.0 is clearly defined, such that the ratio between two values is meaningful.
+    + **Ratio** variables have the same properties as interval variables, except that the point 0.0 is clearly defined, such that the ratio between two values is meaningful.
 For example, 50 degrees Fahrenheit is not twice as hot as 25 degrees Fahrenheit, while a person who is 6 feet tall can be considered "twice as tall" as a person who is 3 feet tall.
 Degrees Fahrenheit is thus an interval variable, but not a ratio variable, while height is both.

-> ## Time-to-event data.
+> ## More complex variables -- e.g. time-to-event data
 >
 > There are special cases that require different considerations.
 > Time-to-event (aka survival) data does not fit cleanly into the above
 > categories.
 While the variable it putatively numeric
-> (*how long did it take the event to occur?*) there is an oft-hidden
+> (*how long did it take the event to occur?*), the way we observe the
-> underlying aspect to the data that is categorical (*did the event occur?*).
+> event actually makes the variable a repeated categorical observation on
+> the same individual.
+We can't just look at the whole timespan at once
+> and say "the event happened at time t".
+Instead, we observe the same
+> sample of individuals at descrete intervals and ask
+> (*has the event occurred yet?*).
+This structure means that observations
+> are not independent and requires a test that does not make that
-> Analysis of time-to-event data also generally requires a means to censor
+> assumption.
+Analysis of time-to-event data also generally requires a
-> data, for example if a death was observed, but not from the cause of
+> means to censor data, for example if a death was observed, but not from
-> interest, or if a patient dropped out of a study.
-We will examine analysis
+> the cause of interest, or if a patient dropped out of a study.
+We will
-> of time-to-event data in a later lesson.
+> examine analysis of time-to-event data in a later lesson.
 {: .callout}

 &nbsp;
 #### Sample size and the distribution of the dependent variable

 We have spent a fair amount of time talking about distributions and what they say about our data.
-The primary place that this can matter is in fulfilling the assumptions of our selected statistical tests.
+The primary place that this can matter is in fulfilling the assumptions of our selected statistical test.
 Types of tests can be categorized as *parametric* or *nonparametric*.
-While there is not a hard-and-fast definition for these terms *per se*, generally these terms are used as follows:
+While there is not a hard-and-fast definition for these terms *per se*, they are generally used as follows:

-* **Parametric tests** make an assumption about the underlying *parameter*, or *statistic*, in a data set to calculate probabilities.
+* **Parametric tests** make an assumption about an underlying *parameter*, or *statistic*, in a dataset to calculate probabilities.
 In most cases, the assumption is that the statistic is drawn from a particular distribution (e.g. the normal distribution).
 The t-test is the most common example of this sort of test.

 * **Nonparametric tests** do not make assumptions about the underlying parameters or parameter distributions and use other means to calculate probabilities.
 Often they will rely on the rank-order of the data (e.g. the Log-Rank test).

 Nonparametric tests are more robust than parametric tests in that they make fewer assumptions.
 However, they also have less statistical power to detect real differences (i.e. they are more conservative).
-Thus you have a trade-off if you have relatively low sample size (say <30) and data that is not clearly normally distributed.
+You have a trade-off to consider if you have relatively low sample size (say <30) and observations that are not clearly normally distributed.

-For the most part, if you have a large sample size the distribution becomes less important.
+As discussed previously, if you have a large sample size the distribution becomes less important.
 Parametric tests tend to be robust to non-normal data distributions with large sample sizes, while the reduction of power for nonparametric tests becomes less severe.

 > ## How many is enough?
 >
-> While there are is no hard and fast rule for sample size, the Central Limit Theorem tends
+> While there are is no hard and fast rule for sample size, the Central
-> to hold for n > 30 (so long as the population is much larger), allowing the assumption of
+> Limit Theorem tends to hold for n > 30 so long as the population size
+> is much larger than the sample size.
+The assumption of
-> normality to be safely adopted in most cases.
-If your data is dramatically skewed, try a
+> normality to be safely adopted in many cases.
+If your data is
-> transformation, use a nonparametric test, or adopt a more conservative interpretation.
+> dramatically skewed, try a transformation, use a nonparametric test,
+> and/or adopt a more conservative interpretation.
 {: .callout}

 &nbsp;
 # Paired vs. unpaired data

 In some cases, data is paired between the two test groups.
 That is, there is a specific observation in one group that corresponds to a specific observation in another groups.
-This can most easily be illustrated by an couple of examples:
+This can be illustrated by an couple of examples:

 * **Unpaired:** Comparing body weight between two different strains of mouse.
-There is no specific relationship between one individual in *Strain A* and a particular individual in *Strain B*.
+There is no specific relationship between one individual in *Strain A* and another individual in *Strain B*.

 * **Paired:** Comparing body weight of mice before and after being provided a particular diet for some time frame.
 In this case, you have body weight data from the same set of mice before and after the diet.
 The body weight for *Mouse A* before the diet is paired to the body weight for *Mouse A* after the diet.

 If you have a data structure that allows for paired testing, it provides quite a bit more power to detect difference between groups.
-Most data is not paired.
+In the body weight example, pairing observations by measuring the same phenotype *before* vs. *after* a diet change controls for individual-to-individual variation in body weight within the population, which can be high.
+Unfortunately, most data is not paired.

 &nbsp;
 #### Available statistical tests